IsaiahSama/programming_tutorials/README.md

 **IN DEVELOPMENT**

+**NOTE: Majority of the app has been created prior to creating this repository.
+This is why some of the code in here may seem redundant or ridiculous.
+The main purpose of this repo is just so I can have a track of everything I did... although at the cost of having to do it again :')**

 ## About
 This is a python program developed by Isaiah Carrington, to teach about basic python concepts, and provide a testing platform where user's can get their knowledge tested.